andris9/hoodiecrow/README.md

 server.listen(143);
 ```

+See [example.js](example.js) for an example configuration.

 ## Scope

 Hoodiecrow is a single user / multiple connections IMAP server that uses a JSON object as its directory and messages structure.
 Nothing is read from or written to disk and the entire directory structure is instantiated every time the server is started, eg. changes made through the IMAP protocol (adding/removing messages/flags etc) are not saved permanently.
-This should ensure that you can write unit tests for clients in a way where a new fresh server with unmodified data is started for every test.
+This should ensure that you can write integration tests for clients in a way where a new fresh server with unmodified data is started for every test.

 Several clients can connect to the server simultanously but all the clients share the same user account, even if login credentials are different.